Kevin Newman Player Props: Reds vs. Cardinals

 Kevin Newman At The Plate

-- Newman is hitting .248 with two doubles, two home runs and five walks.
+- Newman has three doubles, two home runs and six walks while batting .257.

+- In 65.6% of his games this season (21 of 32), Newman has picked up at least one hit, and in six of those games (18.8%) he recorded multiple hits.

-- He has hit a home run in two of 31 games played this season, and in 1.8% of his plate appearances.
+- He has gone deep in two of 32 games played this year, and in 1.7% of his plate appearances.

-- Newman has driven home a run in seven games this season (22.6%), including more than one RBI in 16.1% of his games.
+- In 25.0% of his games this year, Newman has notched at least one RBI.
+In six of those games (18.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.